wavefrontHQ/docs/pages/doc/csp_user_management.md

 ---
-title: Manage Users in Operations for Applications on VMware Cloud Services
+title: Manage Users of Operations for Applications on VMware Cloud Services
 keywords: administration
 sidebar: doc_sidebar
 permalink: csp_user_management.html
-summary: Add and manage users in VMware Aria Operations for Applications on VMware Cloud services.
+summary: Add and manage users of VMware Aria Operations for Applications on VMware Cloud services.
 ---

-VMware Cloud services provides identity access management for the users in your services, including Operations for Applications.
+VMware Cloud services provides identity access management for the users of your services, including Operations for Applications.

-{% include note.html content="To manage user access to the services in your VMware Cloud organization, you must hold the **Organization Owner** or **Organization Administrator** role.
+{% include note.html content="To manage user access to the services in your VMware Cloud organization, you must hold the VMware Cloud **Organization Owner** or **Organization Administrator** role.
 See [What organization roles are available in VMware Cloud Services](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-C11D3AAC-267C-4F16-A0E3-3EDF286EBE53.html) in the VMware Cloud services documentation."%}

 ## Add a User to Your Service Instance

-- If you want to add a user who doesn't belong to your VMware Cloud organization, you must add that user to your organization and assign them an [organization role](csp_getting_started.html#what-is-a-vmware-cloud-organization-role).
+- If you want to add a user who doesn't belong to your VMware Cloud organization, you must first add that user to your organization and assign them an [organization role](csp_getting_started.html#what-is-a-vmware-cloud-organization-role).

     See [How do I add users to my organization](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-47AA313E-9DAC-447C-B6C8-DF71ED45B0D5.html) in the VMware Cloud services documentation.